vygr/ChrysaLisp/doc/VM.md

 Simple answer is there is none.
 The better answer is that all calls, apart from host OS ABI calls, take parameters in registers and not via the stack !
-All functions define there register inputs and outputs, and trashes documented if they can.
-The (assign) function will do any parameter mapping and copying for you, it will tell you if it can't due to a circular mapping so you can add a temp.
+All functions define their register inputs and outputs, and trashes documented if they can.
+The `(assign)` function will do any parameter mapping and copying for you, it will tell you if it can't due to a circular mapping so you can add a temp.
 Assignment will not attempt to spill to the stack or assign temp registers !